ocrow/duktape-wiki/HowtoBuffers.md

 the pointer and length configured into the buffer are valid, i.e. all bytes in that range are readable and writable.
 If this is not the case, memory unsafe behavior may happen.

+FIXME: plain buffer notes:

+FIXME: duk_to_string() vs. duk_buffer_to_string()

+FIXME: creating a plain buffer in Ecmascript code; if not possible, explain clearly

+FIXME: section on converting a buffer to string in Ecmascript, and vice versa;
+       there's no standard idiom to do it conveniently!

+FIXME: Object.defineProperty() and Object.defineProperties() on buffer objects
+       (and plain buffers); index props

+FIXME: mixed use is slow (unless explicitly mentioned); by default a plain buffer
+       is promoted internally to an ArrayBuffer for every call

+FIXME: resizing